Nest and Eggs

 Male and female Great Blue Herons look alike.
 Adult females are generally smaller than adult males and the ornamental plumage in males has been found to be longer on average, but these differences can be hard to discern.
 Because you can get a close-up view through the cams, you may be able to notice differences between individual birds.
-For example, in 2012, viewers could recognize the male because he had a missing rear toe.
+For example, in 2012 and 2013, viewers could recognize the male because he had a missing rear toe.
 The female appeared to have a rufous (reddish) patch on her left shoulder, and partway through the breeding season she lost the plume on her head.
 She will regrow the plume, but it enabled viewers to recognize her easily at the time.
 Some researchers believe that the length of the exposed culmen (upper ridge of a bird's bill) can accurately sex herons (about 5.5” in males; 4.8” in females).
 The only way to tell for sure is by DNA testing or by observing behaviors (for example, witnessing the female lay an egg, or observing the male perching on the back of the female during mating).

 17. How old are they when they have their first nest/nestlings?

 Great Blue Herons usually start breeding during their third spring (at about 22 months old), though some have been observed attempting to breed during their first year.

 18. Are the young herons boys or girls?
 How can you tell them apart?

 We can’t tell which young herons are male or female just by looking.
 In general, the biggest nestling is the first one that hatched and smallest is the last one that hatched.

 19. Won’t the babies get smothered from parents sitting on them?